-Nowadays, when notarizing a deed of gift of a house, a notary simultaneously registers an ownership right of a new owner in the State Register of Proprietary Rights.
+Currently, when notarizing a deed of gift of a house, a notary simultaneously registers an ownership right of a new owner in the State Register of Proprietary Rights to Immovable Property.
 I.e. a donee leaves a notarial office as a rightful owner of a house, and there is no need for you to register your ownership right at any other authorities.

-In the process of notarization of a deed of gift, a notary carefully examines all documents submitted for conclusion of a deed, availability of any freeze or prohibition of alienation of the respective house, verifies a power of attorney (if an agreement is concluded by a representative).
+In the process of notarization of a deed of gift, a notary carefully examines all documents submitted to conclude the deed, existence of any freeze or prohibition of alienation of the respective house, the validity of the power of attorney (if an agreement is concluded by an attorney).